mrgnhnt96/zenrouter/packages/zenrouter/docs/api/mixins.md

 ```
 Which mixins do I need?
 │
-├─ Using Coordinator?
-│  ├─ Yes → Add RouteUnique ✓
-│  └─ No → Just extend RouteTarget
-│
-├─ Creating a navigation host (tabs, navigation-stack)?
-│  ├─ Yes → Add RouteLayout ✓
-│  └─ No → Continue
-│
 ├─ Need custom page transitions?
 │  ├─ Yes → Add RouteTransition ✓
 │  └─ No → Continue